liming-ai/ControlNet_Plus_Plus/README.md

 bash eval/eval_linedrawing.sh
 ```

-The ADE20K segmentation results in the arxiv version were tested using images and labels saved in `.jpg` format, which led to errors.
-We will retest and report the results using images and labels saved in `.png` format.
+The ADE20K segmentation results in the arXiv v1 version of the paper were tested using images and labels saved in `.jpg` format, which resulted in errors.
+We retested and reported the results using images and labels saved in `.png` format, please refer to our latest arXiv and ECCV Camera Ready releases.

 ## 🕹️ Inference
 Please refer to the [Inference Branch](https://github.com/liming-ai/ControlNet_Plus_Plus/tree/inference) or try our [online Huggingface demo](https://huggingface.co/spaces/limingcv/ControlNet-Plus-Plus)